3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ## Build Llama.cpp:  (build each time you update the repo)
 - Build llama.cpp
 	Auto select applicable CPU instruction sets (AVX, AVX2)
-	This flag will only use your native instructions "-DLLAMA_NATIVE=ON" (not recomended if you intend to use the output on another computer)
+	This flag will only use your native instructions "-DGGML_NATIVE=ON" (not recomended if you intend to use the output on another computer)

 	Use Vulkan for AMD GPU
 	```
 	cd ~\llama.cpp
 	mkdir build
 	cd .\build
-	cmake .. -DLLAMA_VULKAN=ON -DLLAMA_NATIVE=ON
+	cmake .. -DGGML_VULKAN=ON -DGGML_NATIVE=ON
 	cmake --build . --config Release -j 8
 	```
 	or